 CGL New Directions can be contacted on 0115 896 0798 https://www.changegrowlive.org/content/cgl-new-directions-nottinghamshire-newark-mansfield-worksop-hucknall-broxtowe-rushcliffe

-Hetty’s receive no government funding to run the service, relying totally on grants, fundraising, and self-sustaining activities such as running two charity shops and the social enterprise company; The Humane Touch.
+Hetty’s receive no government funding to run the service, relying totally on grants, donations, and self-sustaining activities such as running two charity shops and the social enterprise company; The Humane Touch.

 Hetty’s service is made up of a friendly and experienced team of staff and volunteers, and whether this involves direct client support, raising funds, or helping to run the service behind the scenes, each and every member of the team is passionate and committed to providing the best service possible to the families of Nottinghamshire.

 Family Recovery Worker – County South including Kinship

 Family Recovery Worker - Ashfield & Newark & Sherwood